-* 6-8 medium leeks, about 2 lbs, trimmed and rinsed clean
+- 6-8 medium leeks, about 2 pounds, trimmed and rinsed clean

-* 2 Tbsps cold, unsalted butter, cut into slices
+- 2 tablespoons cold, unsalted butter, cut into slices

-Step 1.
-Trim dark-green tops and roots from the leeks then cut in half lengthwise.
+- Trim dark-green tops and roots from the leeks then cut in half lengthwise.
 Remove any tough, bruised outer layers.
-Hold the leeks to keep them intact and rinse them under running water and drain.
+Hold the leeks to keep them intact, then rinse them under running water and drain.

-Step 3.
-Add the wine to a small pan and boil for a minute and then add the broth and bring to a simmer. turn heat off.
+- Add the wine to a small pan and boil for a minute and then add the broth and bring to a simmer.
+Turn heat off.

-Step 4.
-Sprinkle the leeks with kosher salt and a few good cranks of freshly ground pepper.
+- Sprinkle the leeks with Kosher salt and a few good cranks of freshly ground pepper.

-Step 5.
-Evenly distribute the slices of butter on top of the leeks and sprinkle with the thyme leaves.
-Pour the wine and broth over the leeks and butter. tightly cover the baking dish or pan with a lid or foil and simmer for 40-45 minutes.
+- Evenly distribute the slices of butter on top of the leeks and sprinkle with the thyme leaves.
+Pour the wine and broth over the leeks and butter.
+Tightly cover the baking dish or pan with a lid or foil and simmer for 40-45 minutes.
 Add additional broth if necessary.

 I like to make and serve this dish in a cast-iron skillet.
 I think it brings a beautiful and rustic flair to the dinner table.